 Dr. John Stalker was born on the 14th of February, 1850 in Kintyre, Scotland.
 He was the 3rd of 6 children born to Duncan Stalker and the former Flora Stewart.
-A young Dr. Stalker emigrated to Canada with his parents after his birth and prior to 1854.
-The family settled in Aldborough Twp, Elgin County, where his parents farmed.
-His older siblings, Euphemia and Peter were born in Scotland and his younger siblings Archibald, Duncan (1856-1862) and another child named Duncan (born in 1863) were born in Ontario.
+A young Dr. Stalker immigrated to Canada with his parents after his birth and prior to 1854.
+The family settled in Aldborough Twp (Elgin County), Ontario where his parents farmed.
+Dr. Stalker’s older siblings, Euphemia and Peter were born in Scotland and his younger siblings Archibald, Duncan (1856-1862) and another child named Duncan (born in 1863) were born in Ontario.

 According to the 1871 census, Dr. Stalker was a school teacher in Aldborough Twp and he was living with his parents.

 Dr. Stalker graduated M.B. from The University of Toronto Faculty of Medicine in 1876 and he settled near McKay’s Corners.

 He married Helena Ross “Lena” Archer on the 10th of July, 1877 in Newbury.
 Mrs. Stalker was born in June of 1857 near Wardsville, the youngest of 6 children.
 Her parents were Henry Ross Archer and the former Susannah M. Carpentier.
 Her father was a merchant in Wardsville and her siblings were; Mary Margaret Archer, Elizabeth Young Archer, H.A.S.
 Archer, William Henry Archer and Frederick William Ross Archer.
 Her brother William was born on the18th of June, 1851 and he died on the 08th of April, 1853 and her brother Frederick was born on the 1st of September, 1853 and he died on the 16th of November, 1853.
 Her brother’s were buried at the O’Malley-Archer Cemetery in Wardsville.

 Soon after their wedding Dr. and Mrs. Stalker moved to Ridgetown and built a large brick home located at 71 Main Street East.